 Make Sure It All Comes Back From Your Kids Summer Camps – Pack a Laundry Bag!

-This will not only ensure that no clothes are lost, but it will also separate your young campers clothing to be ready for washing at home.
-It can get quite dirty and smelly at camp.
+Packing a laundry bag for kids summer camps will not only ensure that no clothing is lost, but it will also separate your young campers clothing to be ready for washing at home.
+Camp clothing can come back with some uniquely smelly funkiness!

 Consider the Level of Sun Protection in Each Piece of Clothing.